borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 ## CSS

-To force scrolling target the `<div>` elements and stretch them to fill the viewport.
+To force scrolling, target the `<div>` elements and stretch them to fill the viewport.

 ```css
 div {